fge/msg-simple/README.md

 <p>then you can build a bundle out of these elements.</p>

-<p>Note that the examples below show shortcut methods to build a bundle only from sources.
+<p>Note that the examples below use shortcut methods to build a bundle only from sources.
 More
 complete examples will be added later on.</p>

 <h3>Message sources</h3>